 Eastman Clear Vinyl Tubing, 20 Foot (98622)

-Eastman’s 20-foot clear vinyl tubing works best when you need a flexible, easy-to-trim drain line.
-You get 1/2-inch ID and 5/8-inch OD PVC tubing that fits many dehumidifier drainage setups, and the clear wall lets you check flow at a glance.
-Its 1/16-inch thickness handles 19 to 55 PSI and temperatures up to 170°F, so it’s sturdy for basement use.
+The clear wall lets you check flow at a glance, and the 20-foot length gives you more routing room than a short 10-foot hose.
+Its 1/16-inch thickness handles 19 to 55 PSI and temperatures up to 170°F, so it’s sturdy enough for many basement drainage tasks.
 You can also use it for potable water, aquariums, or lab tasks.
 It’s FDA compliant, but it isn’t ideal for ice maker supply.

 Best For: Homeowners, DIYers, and technicians who need flexible clear PVC tubing for drain lines, potable water, aquarium, or lab use.